vryo1/HabitTrackerWebApp/Sprint2Report.md

 ## Work Summary (Developer Facing)
 On the backend, habit completion tracking was implemented allowing users to mark habits as done for the day, with duplicate prevention handled through Django's get_or_create method.
 The database was migrated from local PostgreSQL to a remotely hosted Supabase instance, eliminating the local set up requirement for all team members.
 Habit and Completion models were also registered in the Django admin panel for easier data management.
+Sign up UI was also updated to match Login UI, including font, color and overall theme.

 ## Unfinished Work
 * All sprint 2 issues were completed.